shakiba-vakili/steps/README.md

    3. Start the development server: bash   npm start
    4. Open your browser and visit http://localhost:3000 to see the application in action.
-   5.

 ## Usage
-- Click the "Next" button to move to the next step.- Click the "Prev" button to move to the previous step.
+- Click the "Next" button to move to the next step.
+- Click the "Prev" button to move to the previous step.
-- Buttons are disabled for the first and last steps accordingly.- Active steps are highlighted with a blue border.
+- Buttons are disabled for the first and last steps accordingly.
--
+- Active steps are highlighted with a blue border.

 ## Customization
 You can customize the styling and behaviour of the application by modifying the CSS and JavaScript code in the src directory.